matsengrp/dpvt-experiments-1/dpvtex/larch/README.md

 ## Install

-To run this code, you will need to install the `dpvt-experiments` environment and the `dpvtex` package.
+To run this code, you will need to install the `larch-data` environment.
 This can be done by running the following in the base folder of this repo:

 ```bash
     conda create env --file environment.yml